nextui-org/nextui/packages/components/ripple/README.md

 # @nextui-org/ripple

-A Quick description of the component
+This is a component that creates a ripple effect on the screen.

-> This is an internal utility, not intended for public usage.
+Please refer to the [documentation](https://nextui.org/docs/components/button) for more information.

 ## Installation